henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 [cljc.java-time](https://github.com/henryw374/cljc.java-time) has the same API as java.time, but targets both Clojure and Clojurescript.
-It is implemented on top of a pure Javascript implementation of java.time
+It is implemented on top of a pure Javascript implementation of java.time called JS-Joda.
-                                            called JS-Joda.

-It is also the underlying library for Juxt's [Tick](https://github.com/juxt/tick) date-time library which offers a powerful API beyond what java.time offers.
-In this blog post I am considering cljc.java-time instead of Tick, because I expect a larger proportion of readers will already have some familiarity with cljc.java-time's API (which is the same as java.time).
+It is also the underlying library for Juxt's [Tick](https://github.com/juxt/tick) library which offers a powerful date-time API beyond what java.time offers.
+In this blog post I am considering cljc.java-time instead of Tick, because I expect a larger proportion of readers will already have some familiarity with java.time's API.

 ## Deja-fu